Sai-004/CS561-Project/README.md

 # Anonymous Trash Collection Robot

 This project implements an autonomous trash collection robot using PyBullet for simulation.
-The robot navigates a virtual environment to collect colored cylinders (representing trash) and sorts them into appropriate bins.
+The robot navigates a virtual environment to collect cylinders (representing trash) and sorts them into appropriate bins.
 The project includes two implementations:

-1. **CNN and RL Implementation**: Combines a Convolutional Neural Network (CNN) for object classification with Reinforcement Learning (RL) for decision-making.
+1. **CNN and RL Implementation**: Combines a Convolutional Neural Network (CNN) for object classification with Reinforcement Learning (RL) (Q-Learning) for decision-making.
-2. **Object Detection in PyBullet Implementation**: Uses depth-based object detection and a CNN to identify and collect trash, with RL for tray placement.
+2. **Object Detection in PyBullet Implementation**: Uses depth-based object detection.

 The project is organized into two folders, each containing a complete implementation with its own simulation environment.